-Historically, emissions maps have only been routinely compiled for the latest year in the NAEI time-series.
-Hence, there has been no consistent time-series in spatially disaggregated emissions maps.
-However, for the first time in 2006, a time-series relative to a 2005 base year was calculated for end-user emission maps for CO2 and sub-national energy consumption estimates.
+Historically, emissions maps are routinely compiled for the latest year in the NAEI timeseries.
+Hence, there is no consistent time-series in spatially disaggregated emissions maps.
+However, for the first time in 2006, a time-series relative to a 2005 base year was calculated for end-user emission maps for CO_2 and sub-national energy consumption estimates.
 These maps and datasets were developed in order to support national policy on energy consumption and carbon emissions on behalf of DECC.
-There is a commitment in future years to back-calculate the emissions maps for end-user CO2 and fuel use to take into account improvements in mapping methodology and to ensure that a comparable time-series starting in 2005 is always maintained.
+There is a commitment in future years to back-calculate the emissions maps for end-user CO_2 and fuel use to take into account improvements in mapping methodology and to ensure that a comparable time-series starting in 2005 is always maintained.